Last Updated on October 2, 2021

-As huge fans of Gate City, we’ve enjoyed so many of the city’s best things to do, from its amazing restaurant scene to outdoor activities.
-However, those who also love this amazing city should know about all the options for day trips from Greensboro!
+As huge fans of Gate City, we’ve enjoyed so many of the city’s best things to do, from its fantastic restaurant scene to outdoor activities.
+However, those who also love this fantastic city should know about all the options for day trips from Greensboro!

 We know that just about everyone will love exploring our favorite small towns!